 THE PASS - Nowadays, being able to get in front of Marquez, even if for a short while, is already deserving of a prize.
 Jack Miller did it, and that's why he was the winner of this (completely platonic) category.

-THE CURIOSITY - Morbidelli.
+THE INTERESTING FACT - Morbidelli.
 Hero of two worlds: Italy and Brazil.
 When riders are interviewed by the official TV channel of the championship, they're asked to answer in English and in their mother tongue.
 This doesn't apply to Franco, who also has to add Portuguese.
 A little extra work he does with a smile.

-I TOLD YOU SO - Dovizioso, optimist on Saturday: "I'll be able to battle Marquez this time."
+THE I TOLD YOU SO - Dovizioso, optimist on Saturday: "I'll be able to battle Marquez this time."
 Pessimist on Sunday: "I don't have the cards to play against Marquez".